Australian Monarchist League

-The Australian Monarchist League is an incorporated nonprofit organisation, headquartered in Sydney, Australia, promoting and educating on the Australian Constitution and monarchy.
-The organisation was part of the "no" campaign in the 1999 republic referendum, which asked whether Australia should become a republic and whether Australia should alter the constitution to insert a preamble.
-Neither of the amendments passed.
+The Australian Monarchist League (AML) is a voluntary association that advocates for the retention of Australia's constitutional monarchy.
+The organisation supported the "No" vote in the 1999 republic referendum, which asked citizens whether the Australian Constitution should be amended to make Australia a republic.

 Structure

-The Australian Monarchist League is a nonprofit organisation incorporated in New South Wales.
-Originally a branch of the London-based International Monarchist League (IML) the league severed any affiliation with the IML and established itself as an independent Australian body.
-(A separate organisation, the International Monarchist League in Australia, was formed in 2006 as an affiliate of the IML).
+The Australian Monarchist League is incorporated in New South Wales.
+Originally a branch of the London-based Monarchist League, later the International Monarchist League (IML), the league severed any affiliation with the IML and established itself as an independent Australian body.
 The organisation is not formally associated with any political party or other organisation, and it has no paid staff, relying on volunteers to keep the group functioning.
 The league is governed by a National Council comprising representatives from branches in each state and territory.
 All positions in the league are subject to election in accordance with the league's constitution.

 The elected chairman and CEO of the league is Philip Benwell who has served on a volunteer basis for over 25 years.
+In 1978, Benwell was charged with fraudulent misappropriation and obtaining money under false pretences.
+He fled to Sri Lanka, where his family owned tea plantations.
+He was eventually extradited back to Australia in 1987, after a period of imprisonment at Welikada Prison, but was never prosecuted for the earlier charges.
+When it was feared that the press was about to publish details of this, Benwell stood aside from being chairman during the height of the 1999 referendum campaign.